 - Press the Apply button

-The custom level position name will then update in both the settings panel and on the main chart.
+The custom level position name will then update to reflect its new price level in both the settings panel and on the main chart.

 Price Levels Indicator FAQ